All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What if I am afraid of needles?

 Needle phobia is more common than people admit.
-Strategies that help: do not look at the needle during injection, apply a numbing cream (lidocaine) to the site 20 minutes before, ask someone to inject you the first few times, and remind yourself that the needle is extremely thin.
+Strategies that help: don't look at the needle during injection, apply a numbing cream (lidocaine) to the site 20 minutes before, ask someone to inject you the first few times, and remind yourself that the needle is extremely thin.
 Most patients find their anxiety decreases dramatically after the first 2-3 injections.

 When will I see results?